-You may also want to consult with a dietician or therapist who specializes in treating eating disorder to develop a plan for healthy eating and appropriate weight gain.
+You may also want to consult with a dietician or therapist who specializes in treating eating disorders to develop a plan for healthy eating and appropriate weight gain.

 All in all, make sure that you put together a good support team, consisting of doctors, therapists, family, and friends, who can offer you the care and support both you and your baby need to stay happy and healthy.

 If you have questions about inpatient or residential treatment for your eating disorder, please feel free to contact us at 866-332-0836.
 Our intake specialists would be happy to talk to you about your options.